carlgieringer/sophistree/packages/browser-extension/README.md

 Ensure:

 - the version in `package.json` is up-to-date.
+- you have run `npm install` to update package-lock.json to reflect the version number.
-- You have an `.env.production` file with the intended values.
+- you have an `.env.production` file with the intended values.

 ```sh
 npm run build-prod